Hello! I’m Mina Murray, a lover of historic cookery and culinary research.

 Sometimes, especially in The Boston Cooking-School Cook Book, there is more than one recipe for a dish (Cream Sauce I, Cream Sauce II).
 If the menu doesn’t specify which one, I’ve provided all and the reader can choose which one they prefer to make.

 “Fannie Farmer” is currently a trademark owned by Fanny Farmer Candy Shops.
+I have no affiliation with them.

 This project is supported by my Patrons on Patreon and donations from other enthusiasts of historic cookery.
 With your help I can acquire the unusual ingredients and equipment and do the research needed to continue my culinary adventures.
 Thank you so much!